Soc 1113: Introduction to Sociology

 Grading:

 There will be six examinations in this class, each worth 100 points.
 Each exam will cover three or four units.
-Exams will consist of multiple choice, fill-in-the-blanks, and essays.
+Exams will consist of multiple choice, fill-in-the-blanks (vocabulary words), and short-answer essays.
 To receive full credit on the essays you must do more than simply answer the question, you must demonstrate to me that you have actively read and mastered the material..

 All exams and written assignments are graded in accordance with the standards explained on the Grading Page.